 Inspection Of Insurance Policies:

-Stallholders must at all times supply copies of Public Liability Insurance policies with the booking form.
+Stallholders must at all times have available copies of their Public Liability Insurance policies.

 Stallholders must have public liability insurance cover of £5M